- VELVETH SCHMITZ — CHAIR OF THE BOARD

 Jason Ro and his wife, Sarah (Chadwick ‘95), are the proud parents of a Chadwick sixth-grader and fourth-grader, and a five-year-old.
 Ro is a co-founding principal of RO ROCKETT DESIGN, a design-driven architectural firm with studios in Los Angeles and San Francisco.
 Ro helps to lead all aspects of the firm’s involvements for projects across the country, in locations including New York, Aspen, Lake Tahoe and throughout California.

-Ro earned a Bachelor of Arts in Design of the Environment and a Bachelor of Science in Economics, with a concentration in Finance from the University of Pennsylvania Wharton School of Business.
+Ro earned a Bachelor of Arts in Design of the Environment and a Bachelor of Science in Economics, with a concentration in Finance from the University of Pennsylvania and the Wharton School of Business.
 He also earned a Master of Architecture from the Harvard Graduate School of Design.
 He moved from New York to Los Angeles in 2010.

 Derek Roth and his wife, Monique, are the proud parents of Chadwick a ninth-grader and sixth-grader.
 Roth is a partner at Paul Hastings LLP in the real estate department, where he represents public and private companies, private equity funds, pension funds and real estate investment trusts in all aspects of office, retail, hotel and resort property acquisition, disposition, financing, investment and development.
 Previously, he was the Director of Business and Legal Affairs at Frontera Corporation.
 He received his Bachelor of Science degree in Economics from The Wharton School at the University of Pennsylvania and his J.D. from The University of Texas.
 He enjoys basketball, hiking, golf and travel.